Conformally invariant complete metrics: Introduction

 \begin{cor} Let $G$ be a simply connected domain in the Riemann sphere $\sphere$ with $\card(\sphere\setminus G)\ge 2.$ Then $G$ is a quasidisk if and only if there are positive constants $d_1$ and $d_2$ such that the inequality

 holds for all $z,w\in G.$ \end{cor}

-In this corollary, we may replace the modulus metric $\mu_G$ by the Ferrand modulus metric $\lambda_G^{-1}$ (see Lemma \ref{lem:mu-lambda} below).
+In this corollary, we may replace the modulus metric $\mu_G$ by Ferrand's modulus metric $\lambda_G^{-1}$ (see Lemma \ref{lem:mu-lambda} below).
 We remark that for $G\subset \C$ the above condition is also equivalent to the condition

 As we will see later, the constant $d_2$ in Corollary \ref{mycor} cannot be dropped.
-We expect that the converse would be true for all dimensions $n\ge2$ under a weaker assumption on the boundary such as uniform perfectness of the boundary.
+We expect that the converse would be true for all dimensions $n\ge2$ under a weaker assumption on the boundary such as uniform perfectness of the boundary. {\black These observations lead to the following problem.

+\begin{nonsec}{\bf Open problem.} {\rm Let $n\ge 2.$ Find a geometric condition $(*)$ on the boundaries of domains $G$ in $\Sn$ with the following property: If a domain $G$ in $\Sn$ satisfies the condition $(*)$ and the inequality \ref{eq:d} for some constants $d_1>0$ and $d_2>0,$ then $G$ is uniform. } \end{nonsec} }

-Finally, we consider the hyperbolic metric $h_G$ in planar domains $G.$ It is well-known \cite{bp} that if $\partial G$ is uniformly perfect, then the distances in the $h_G$ metric are comparable to those in the quasihyperbolic metric $k_G\,.$ In particular, this comparison property fails to hold if the domain $G$ has isolated boundary points.
+Finally, we consider the hyperbolic metric $h_G$ {\black{and the Ferrand metric $\sigma_G,$ see \ref{eq:w},}} in planar domains $G.$ It is well known \cite{bp} that if $\partial G$ is uniformly perfect, then the distances in the $h_G$ metric are comparable to those in the quasihyperbolic metric $k_G\,.$ {\black Furthermore,} this comparison property fails to hold if the domain $G$ has isolated boundary points.
 Indeed, the following asymptotic formulae hold.

 \begin{lem} Let $G$ be a hyperbolic domain in $\sphere$ and suppose that $G$ has an isolated boundary point $a$ with $a\ne\infty.$ Then, for a fixed $z_0\in G,$ as $z\to a$

 while

 \end{lem}